-Veterinary Graduate in the African bush
+Veterinary graduate in the African bush

 I graduated as a vet in July 2011 from the Royal Veterinary College in London.
 Despite wanting to work with small animals, it was an initial fascination with wildlife (and dinosaurs) that initially made me want to become a vet.
-I really wanted a chance to work with wildlife, just for a short period, so I could have an idea of what it entailed, and hopefully get an adventure out of it!
+I wanted a chance to work with wildlife, just for a short period, so I could have an idea of what it entailed, and hopefully get an adventure out of it!

 The head of the project was Dr Cobus Raath, a renowned wildlife veterinarian, and a wonderful man.
 He, and everyone else on the reserve, were very friendly and welcoming.
 Cobus is so knowledgeable about wildlife and was good enough to give us lots of lectures on the state of wildlife veterinary medicine, on the days when there was no field work to undertake (of which there were few).

-Without a doubt, my favourite activity was capturing giraffe, to move them from one reserve to another.
-This involved chasing after them, tying them up and leading them into trailers, all the while trying not to get kicked, or having to hurl onself into a thorn bush to avoid being trampled!
+Without a doubt, my favourite activity was capturing giraffes, to move them from one reserve to another.
+This involved chasing after them, tying them up and leading them into trailers, all the while trying not to get kicked, or having to hurl oneself into a thorn bush to avoid being trampled!
 Add in hurtling around game reserves clinging on to the back of a jeep and it made for an incredibly fun and exciting day.

 I could go on and on about my 8 weeks there, and all the volunteers I met could surely do the same.
-Suffice it to say I had a fantastic time, and would love to get a chance to go back one day.
+Suffice it to say I had a fantastic time and would love to get a chance to go back one day.

 I would absolutely recommend this project to anyone with an interest in wildlife veterinary medicine.